josefigarola/JS_Practices/README.md

 - Offer code snippets and templates that can be reused in your own projects.
 - Share knowledge and ideas within the programming community.

+## Getting Started

+To explore a specific project or code example, navigate to its respective directory within this repository.
+Each project typically includes its own README file with detailed instructions on how to run or use the application.

 ### 1. [Weather App](WeatherApp)

 A web application that provides real-time weather information for cities around the world.
 Users can enter a city name, and the app fetches weather data from an API and displays it on the screen.